pydemull/activAnalyzer/README.md

     each user on the app.
 Moreover, as computations when using the app can be quite intensive, it is possible that speed and stability of this online version of the app are compromised.
-For these reasons, this option should be considered as a way to have a quick look about how the app works.
+For these reasons, this option should be considered as a way to have a quick look at how the app works.
 The other available options (please see below) will be more appropriate for working with the app on a regular basis.
 Of note, Google Chrome and Microsoft Edge browsers allow the